Strategic Solutions Research Presents Nielsen Audio May '20 Ratings Released Today

 -

-NIELSEN AUDIO MAY '20 results arrive TODAY for BAKERSFIELD; OMAHA; AKRON; CHARLESTON, SC; and HARRISBURG.
+NIELSEN AUDIO MAY '20 results arrive TODAY for LITTLE ROCK; TOLEDO; COLUMBIA, SC; GREENVILLE-NEW BERN-JACKSONVILLE; MONTEREY-SALINAS-SANTA CRUZ; and SPRINGFIELD, MA.
 Find the ratings for the subscribing stations in the ALLACCESS.COM NIELSEN AUDIO section after 2p (PT).

-Coming WEDNESDAY, JUNE 24th: LITTLE ROCK; SPOKANE; COLUMBIA, SC; DES MOINES; GREENVILLE-NEW BERN-JACKSONVILLE; LITTLE ROCK; and SPRINGFIELD, MA.

 -